ll-h/mutexed/README.md

 # Condition-variables
-You may optionally have your `Mutexed` object hold a condition-variable by providing `llh::mutexed::has_cv` it as its last template argument.
+You may optionally have your `Mutexed` object hold a condition-variable by providing `llh::mutexed::has_cv` as its last template argument.

 ## Notifications
 The non-`const` versions of `with_locked()` and `locked()` will call `notify_all()` on the condition-variable after the mutex have been unlocked.